publiclab/publiclab-archive/notes/chelsea_tremblay/02-23-2015/sensing-change-a-look-into-the-use-of-sensors-in-journalism.md

 ---
-title: "Sensing Change: A Look into the use of Sensors in Journalism"\ntagnames: 'sensor-journalism'
+title: "Sensing Change: A Look into the use of Sensors in Journalism"

+tagnames: 'sensor-journalism'
 author: chelsea_tremblay
 path: /notes/chelsea_tremblay/02-23-2015/sensing-change-a-look-into-the-use-of-sensors-in-journalism.md
 nid: 11629